How Many People Own Bitcoin? 95 Blockchain Statistics (2023)

 - There are more than 250,000 confirmed transactions of Bitcoin daily.

 - Research from July 2021 shows that 89% of American adults have heard of Bitcoin.

-- About 1 billion people around the world will use cryptocurrencies in 2022.
+- An estimated 1 billion people around the world use cryptocurrencies.

 - About 46 million Americans (roughly 22% of the adult population) own a share of Bitcoin.

 - By 2025, financial analysts say, the global blockchain market will grow by $39.17 billion US dollars.